Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: ELBERT-Based FSA System

+Another problem in FSA is the lack of labeled datasets \cite{mishev2020evaluation}.
+To help solve this problem and provide more data for our experiments, we collect data from the SeekingAlpha website \footnote{ {https://seekingalpha.com}}, and construct a new FSA dataset labeled by our experts.
+Seeking Alpha is a very popular investment research website based on freelance contributors' discussions of the financial markets.
+Founded in 2004, the site is highly regarded, with several million registered users.
+Thousands of industry analysts serve as contributors to the site, posting commentary and analysis on a variety of companies and stocks over the world.

-The other one is the SK dataset, which contains the hotlist financial news on the SeekingAlpha website from March 2005 to April 2021, covering various aspects such as company performance, international situation, and national policies.
+The SK dataset contains the hotlist financial news on SeekingAlpha from March 2005 to April 2021, covering various aspects such as company performance, international situation, and national policies.
 We divide all news into three categories: Positive, Negative, and Neutral, based on their likely impact on financial markets.
 To prevent unbalanced samples during training, we selected 1452 news items.
 Examples and their distribution can also be seen in Table \ref{RF1} and Table \ref{RF2}.

-For more details on our dataset, please refer to our Github project.
+For more details on our dataset, please refer to our GitHub project.